adamshostack/DFD3/README.md

 Clearly show what's inside, in a way that arcs often fail to do.

 ## Double headed arrows
 Are easier to draw.
-They don't show initiation of a connection, which is sad, and can be done with one filled arrowhead, the other open.
+They don't show initiation of a connection, which is sad, and that can be shown with one arrowhead filled, the other open.